 FREQUENTLY ASKED QUESTIONS

-The scholarship provides support for one year of research training at the institution for a clinical retina fellow to pursue scientific, medical and/or surgical research to improve knowledge of the causes and treatment of vitreoretinal diseases.
-The institution and trainee would need to assure that >15% of working time would be protected for the mentored research activity.
+The scholarship provides support for one year of early career research development at a not-for-profit institution.
+The goal is to support the transition of a vitreoretinal surgical fellow to pursue independent research to improve knowledge of the causes and treatment of vitreoretinal diseases.
+The institution and trainee would need to assure that more than 15% of effort would be protected for the research activity.

-How are scholarships selected?
-Applications are reviewed by the Robert Machemer Foundation Scholarship Committee and ranked based on the potential of the trainee, quality and feasibility of research, and the mentoring plan.
-Scholarships are selected based first on the trainee’s clear commitment to applying research to the challenges of vitreoretinal diseases and surgery and a demonstration of potential to pursue a program of research training; and second on the mentor and institutional plan for quality research training that will improve the understanding of the causes and treatment of vitreoretinal diseases.
+Applications are reviewed by the Scholarship Committee and ranked based on the potential of the applicant, the quality and feasibility of research, and the mentoring plan.
+Scholarships are selected based on the applicant's clear commitment to applying research to the challenges of vitreoretinal diseases and surgery and demonstration of potential to pursue a program of research training, and on the mentor and plan for quality mentoring that will enable the transition to a strong program of independent research into the causes and treatment of vitreoretinal diseases.